change-hi/change-hi.github.io/morea/home.md

 Modules have one or more of the following components:

-  * [Prerequisites](/prerequisites), describing skills you should acquire in order to be ready for the module.
   * [Learning outcomes](/outcomes), describing the major goals for the module.
   * [Readings and other online resources](/readings), providing background or reference material.
   * [Experiential learning activities](/experiences), providing a structured set of exercises enabling you to acquire mastery of material.